Physical activity for life

 - Support and guidance to parents on how to be physically active at home with everyday items such as socks, newspapers and tea-towels.

-On Our Marks is kindly supported by Norman and Pam Murray, in memory of their sons, Niall and Andrew.
+The development and pilot of On Our Marks has been kindly supported by Norman and Pam Murray, in memory of their sons, Niall and Andrew.
+We are partnering with north Glasgow's local housing association, ng homes, to expand On Our Marks into schools across the area.

 “We have been able to make important links between the school and parents, our staff are more confident in delivering an active curriculum, and our Pupil Council has been improving the school's healthy eating policy by banning sweets and chocolate in favour of fruit.”
 Evelyn Gibson, Headteacher